LIU9293/bared/packages/core/readme.md

 npm start // or yarn
 ```

-API endpoint is set when you login, for example -> `http://localhost:8080`
+API endpoint is set when you login, for example default API expose -> `http://localhost:9293`

 ## Progress